Grand-Bassam, Côte d’Ivoire - Things to Do in Grand-Bassam

 Insider Tips

-Visit during weekdays to avoid crowds from Abidjan weekend visitors and have a more authentic experience with locals
+Visit during weekdays to avoid crowds of weekend visitors from Abidjan and enjoy a more peaceful experience at both beaches and historic sites

 Explore Activities in Grand-Bassam